climate-tech-handbook/climate-tech-handbook/docs/level-1.md

 * [How VCs can avoid another bloodbath as the clean-tech boom 2.0](https://www.technologyreview.com/2020/11/30/1012660/venture-capital-clean-tech-boom-biden/)
 * [Eight lessons from the first climate boom and bust](https://www.bvp.com/atlas/eight-lessons-from-the-first-climate-tech-boom-and-bust)

-#### *Also, ever heard of “green tech”?*

-Green tech is just **an umbrella term for climate tech and clean tech**.
-Climate tech and Clean tech *are* green tech.
-While they are related and often overlap, climate tech specifically focuses on addressing climate change, whereas clean tech broadly aims to reduce environmental harm and optimize resource use.

 ## What is a climate job like?